 - Local budget and consideration of the total budget: communities in need will be given preference.

 - Libraries that have not received an Edge-related grant from ODL in the past will receive priority.
-Edge-related grants include the 2016-2018 network assessment and remediation and the 2016 small library technology grants.
+Edge-related grants include the 2018 equipment grant, 2016-2018 network assessment and remediation, and the 2016 small library technology grants.

 - Answers to essay questions including:

-- Description of the need in your community for the grant equipment that you are requesting.
+- Description of the need in your community for a library website.

-- Description, in detail, of how your library will use the grant equipment to benefit your community.
+- Description, in detail, of how your library will use the website to benefit your community.

-- Description, in detail, of your plan for promoting the use of the grant equipment in your community.
+- Description, in detail, of your plan for promoting the use of library website in your community.